-The Investment Management Agreement was re-approved by our board of directors, including a majority of our directors who are not interested persons of PennantPark Investment, in February 2011.
-Unless terminated earlier as described below, our Investment Management Agreement will continue in effect for a period of one year through February 2012.
+The Investment Management Agreement was re-approved by our board of directors, including a majority of our directors who are not interested persons of PennantPark Investment, in February 2013.
+Unless terminated earlier as described below, our Investment Management Agreement will continue in effect for a period of one year through February 2014.
 It will remain in effect if approved annually by our board of directors, or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not interested persons.
-In considering whether to re-approve the Investment Management Agreement, the board requests information from the Investment Adviser that enables it to evaluate a number of factors relevant to its determination.
-These factors include the nature, quality and extent of services performed by the Investment Adviser, our ability to effectively manage conflicts of interest, our short and long-term performance, our costs and profitability and any economies of scale.
+In determining to re-approve the Investment Management Agreement, our board of directors requested information from the Investment Adviser that enabled it to evaluate a number of factors relevant to its determination.
+These factors included the nature, quality and extent of services performed by the Investment Adviser, our ability to manage conflicts of interest effectively, our short and long-term performance, our costs, including as compared to comparable externally and internally managed publicly traded BDCs that engage in similar investing activities, our profitability and any economies of scale.
+Based on the information reviewed and the considerations detailed above, our board of directors, including all of our directors who are not interested persons of the Investment Adviser, concluded that the investment advisory fee rates and terms are fair and reasonable in relation to the services provided and re-approved the Investment Management Agreement as being in the best interests of our stockholders.
 The Investment Management Agreement will automatically terminate in the event of its assignment.
-The Investment Management Agreement may be terminated by either party without penalty upon not more than 60 days written notice to the other.
-See "Risk Factors-Risks Relating to our Business and Structure-We are dependent upon PennantPark Investment Advisers' key personnel for our future success, and if we are unable to hire and retain qualified personnel or if we lose any member of our management team, our ability to achieve our investment objectives could be significantly harmed" for more information.
+The Investment Management Agreement may be terminated by either party without penalty upon not more than 60 days' written notice to the other.
+See "Risk Factors -Risks Relating to our Business and Structure-We are dependent upon our Investment Adviser's key personnel for our future success, and if we or our Investmen